thavlik/machine-learning-portfolio/experiments/abstract/vae4d/README.md

 # 4D Variational Autoencoders
-Functional MRI (fMRI) imagery is notably difficult to handle due to the many ways 4D convolutions can be calculated.
+Handling functional magnetic resonance imaging (fMRI) data is nontrivial due to its extremely high dimensionsality and the obscurity of the 4D convolution.
 Currently, there are no other 4D datasets.

 ## Flavors
 Several derivatives VAE experiments are available in the separate yaml files: